Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: Discussion

-In the continuous limit the modular Hamiltonian is given by \eqref{eq:modular_kernel}.
-In section \eqref{sec:Mudular_2d} we obtained explicit expressions for the kernels appearing in modular Hamiltonian in terms of the original coordinates $x$ and $y$.
+In the continuum limit the modular Hamiltonian is given by \eqref{eq:modular_kernel}.
+In section \eqref{sec:Mudular_2d} we obtained explicit expressions for the kernels appearing in \eqref{eq:modular_kernel} in terms of the original coordinates $x$ and $y$.
 Let us express it in terms of the coordinates $u_x=u(x)$ and $u_y=u(y)$, defined via the coordinate transformation \eqref{eq:u_of_x}.
 Substituting the kernels \eqref{eq:kernel_K_final_u} and \eqref{eq:kernel_V_final_u} we obtain

 where we used the fact that $\Pi(x)=\frac{d u_x}{dx}\Pi(u_x)$, which is required in order to preserve the canonical commutation relations.
-In this coordinates the modular Hamiltonian density coincides with the Hamiltonian density of the overall theory.
+In these coordinates the modular Hamiltonian density coincides with the Hamiltonian density of the overall theory.
 The reduced density matrix describes a system at finite temperature $2\pi$.
 It follows that the mapping \eqref{eq:u_of_x} actually maps the interval $(\ell,L]$ to the Rindler wedge\footnote{The same mapping is used in \cite{Cardy:2016fqc}.}.
 The Unruh effect \cite{Unruh:1976db} is imprinted in the modular Hamiltonian.
 Regarding infinite-size systems, works from the early 90s have argued about this fact based on the interpretation of the Euclidean path integral \cite{Kabat:1994vj,Dowker:1994fi}.
 In this work we reach the same conclusion relying only on elementary quantum mechanics.
-For an observer that performs local measurements inside a subsystem, the density matrix that determines the outcome of all measurements is thermal\footnote{In the case of the discrete system each mode of the subsystem lies in a thermal state, but the corresponding temperatures differ \cite{Srednicki:1993im}.}.
+For an observer that performs local measurements inside a subsystem, the density matrix that determines the outcome of all measurements is thermal\footnote{For the discrete system each mode of the subsystem lies in a thermal state, but the corresponding temperatures differ \cite{Srednicki:1993im}.}.
 The subsystem appears at finite temperature and there is no local measurement that could indicate otherwise.
 The physical reality of this observer is emergent.